 The purpose of Aaron’s paper was to organize selected facts and figures about Nodaway County during the Civil War and accompany them with original graphic references.
-These graphic references (charts and maps) are intended to facilitate understanding of the written material presented.
+The graphic references (charts and maps) facilitate understanding of the written material.

 The 2nd place winner is Chloe Faris for her research paper, “The Castrato Phenomenon,” written for Dr. Rebecca Dunnell’s Music Literature: Baroque and Classical” course.

 Chloe’s research paper examines the importance of the castrato voice during the seventeenth and eighteenth centuries throughout Europe with a focus on Italy.
 Her paper explores the history of castrato singing, elaborating on castrato appearance and timbre, and why castrati took Europe by storm during this time.